January 20, 20019

-Create reusable styles for object attributes
+Create reusable styles of object attributes

-- Styles are used by referencing, changes to a style are immediately reflected on the objects using the style.
+- Styles are used by referencing.
+Changes to a style are immediately reflected on the objects using the style.

-- Create styles by setting roles of named objects and referencing the style from the objects.
+- Create styles by setting roles of named objects, and referencing the style from the objects.

 - Changes on objects with a style role are automatically reflected on objects using the style.

 - Create styles by setting a style role of a Reference Canvas, so that all named objects on that canvas are treated as style definitions.

 - The name of objects with style roles (or in a Reference Canvas with a style role) automatically show up in various lists of the user interface (fill, outline, transparency, etc.) for selecting a style.